NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 # Add/Modify a Taxonomy

+**Note.
+To define a taxonomy uses the first seven panel.
+There are an additional four panels used for defining additional uses of the taxonomy.
+These four panels are available to both custom taxonomies and external ones.**

-The main purpose of the plug-in is to be able to set the very many parameters available to the user when defining a Taxonomy.
+The main purpose of the plugin is to be able to set the very many parameters available to the user when defining a Taxonomy.

 They are all set within this section.
 This appears in the middle of the initial Settings screen.
 It also appears as the entire screen for modification.